Glutathione – The Amazing Detoxification Molecule You Might Not Know

 Your body makes it.
 GSH is made exclusively in the cytoplasm of cells—the water-soluble compartment of the cell.
 Then it’s transported to other locations in the cell and even throughout the body.

 Its production can be triggered in two ways.
 Let’s deal with the simpler one first—the presence of cysteine.
 An increase of this amino acid has been shown to increase glutathione levels.
 Cysteine is found in the lowest concentrations of the trio required to make GSH.
 Basically, when it shows up, production can finally start.
-This is why supplementing with cysteine—specifically N-acetyl-cysteine—can be beneficial.
+This is why supplementing with cysteine—or its precursors—can be beneficial.

 The second is a little bit more complex.
 It involves turning on genes that produce the two enzymes responsible for making GSH.